sj1999-BIT/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

 ### Adding a person : `add`
-This feature allows you to add a person to your contact by specifying the details, so that you can refer back in the future.
+This feature allows you to add a person to your contact by specifying the details so that you can refer back in the future.

 To add a person to the contact list:
 1. Type the command in the command box with the following format:<br>
-`add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [pr/PRICE] [i/IMPORTANT_INFORMATION] [s/STATUS] [t/TAG]…​`
+   `add n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS] [pr/PRICE] [i/IMPORTANT_INFORMATION] [s/STATUS] [t/TAG]…​`
 2. Press Enter.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note on parameters used:**<br>
+* `ADDRESS` is made optional as it is not always required when contacting individuals.
 * `PRICE` is used to indicate the price you have to pay for a person who you are hiring to help with your wedding, e.g. a chef.
-You may choose to not specifying it if the contact is your family/relative/friend.
+You may choose not to specify it if the contact is your family/relative/friend.
+In such a case, the price is set to $0.00 by default.
-* `IMPORTANT-INFORMATION` is used to indicate the important information that you need to take note of, e.g., if a contact is practicing vegetarian diet or is only contactable through WhatsApp.
+* `IMPORTANT-INFORMATION` is used to indicate the important information that you need to take note of, e.g., if a contact practices a vegetarian diet or is only contactable through WhatsApp.
 * `STATUS` is used to indicate if a person is confirmed to attend your wedding.
 It can also be used to indicate if you have confirmed to hire a person to help with your wedding.
+In the case you choose not to specify the status, it is set to `pending` by default.
 </div>

 <div markdown="block" class="alert alert-success">